mukil/dm4-wikidata/README.md

 This plugin enables you to search, explore and map the "shared structures of meaning" (Janet Murray, New Media Reader, 2003) of [wikidata-communities](http://www.wikidata.org/wiki) from all around the globe.

-Its functionality also enables you to build on these structures in your personal information work through enabling you to turn any search-result entity ([wikidata properties](http://meta.wikimedia.org/wiki/Wikidata/Data_model#Properties) they are) into a DeepaMehta *Assocation Type*.
+Its functionality also enables you to build on these structures in your personal information work through enabling you to turn any search-result entity ([wikidata properties](http://meta.wikimedia.org/wiki/Wikidata/Data_model#Properties) - [they are](https://www.wikidata.org/wiki/Wikidata:List_of_properties)) into a DeepaMehta *Assocation Type*.

 [DeepaMehta](http://www.deepamehta.de) is a free software platform for associative and personal information work and a situation-centered user interface based on *free placement* in *stable views*.